 7. Gong

 Gong is data-heavy, so it requires some skill to make sense of the metrics and numbers it gives you.
-While it can provide insights and suggestions, your team need to be comfortable with analytics to see the full value of a tool like Gong.
+While it can provide insights and suggestions, your team needs to be comfortable with analytics to see the full value of a tool like Gong.

 8. Sendoso